Strip Down & Rust Removal

 Just thought that you might like an update on the car.
 I know that we occasionally run into each other, but it is kind of few and far between.

 Also, if you know anyone interested in having race cars worked on, I now operate a chassis shop as a second business out of my home.
 We are fully equipped to do roll bars, cages, rear end narrowing, ladder bars, back halfs, front halfs and aluminum work.
 We are also dealers for Moser Engineering axle products and they recently started handling Wilwood disc brakes and should soon be adding gears to their line of products.
+The company name is Comp Chassis and I can be reached at 439-2507.

 Richard Beals